 In the truest sense, ChatGPT doesn’t plagiarize.
 Reddit posts have also suggested that using ChatGPT isn’t plagiarism and doesn’t flag as plagiarism in tests.

 What’s important is that ChatGPT doesn’t knowingly copy or use others’ text.
 However, it will offer responses learned from the data it has been trained on, meaning it can offer responses that are like those found elsewhere – like a human may.
 We can consider how ChatGPT was trained using text from books, websites, and blogs to see why this is the case.

 If you are wondering “does ChatGPT plagiarize Reddit?” specifically, there’s no suggestion that is the case.
 It is possible though that ChatGPT was trained on text data that is available on Reddit.

 If you are looking for a reliable plagiarism checker, we recommend Turnitin.
 Turnitin does not necessarily detect plagiarism but does measure how similar your work is to other sources.
 It is a highly advanced tool and is trusted by many universities and colleges.

 If you are looking for an AI detector, we recommend GPTZero.
 This model can scan through any text (250 words minimum) and produce an AI likelihood score.
 And according to the creator, the model has 98% accuracy.

-ChatGPT is not plagiarism insofar as it is not copying the work of someone else outright.
+ChatGPT content is not plagiarism insofar as it is not copying the work of someone else outright.
 However, it is somewhat questionable from an academic integrity standpoint, in the sense that if you use an answer or essay generated by the chatbot, you have not created the work yourself.

-There are AI detectors and plagiarism detection tools that are becoming more sophisticated seemingly by the day, and we predict that getting away with submissions that are largely ai-generated content will become more difficult in the months to come.
+There are AI detectors and plagiarism detection tools that are becoming more sophisticated seemingly by the day, and we predict that getting away with submissions that are largely AI-generated content will become more difficult in the months to come.